 At Bank First, we strongly feel that as an essential place of business, we have a social responsibility and obligation to serve the financial needs of our customers and community.
 Community banks provide critical infrastructure to the financial services industry as a whole in the United States, and we are here to ensure customers have access to money to purchase groceries, medications, and other necessities as well as ensure our local businesses continue operating.

-*Tomah North lobby is closed due to major renovations; Mequon lobby is open by appointment only.
+*Tomah North lobby is closed due to major renovations

-We request that customers and guests entering the lobby respect posted guidelines, which include:
+If you visit us inside the branch, we request that you enter the lobby with respect to posted guidelines, which include:

 - Maintain social distancing protocol of a 6-foot distance from others.